geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 +++

-A few years back I wrote about [Formating a machine over ssh](https://geekgonecrazy.com/2012/08/20/format-machine-over-ssh/).
-That was kind of crazy.
-But with ssh access to a linux box anything is possible.

-Time to take it to the next level.
-Time to earn the name Geek Gone Crazy.
-Lets set the stage:

----
 Our adventure begins on a Monday evening.
 I received a call from a family member that lives a bit over 8 hours away.

 > I powered on my laptop today and it won't take my password